robmarkcole/tensorflow-lite-rest-server/README.md

 ## Models
 For convenience a couple of models are included in this repo and used by default.
 A description of each model is included in its directory.
 Additional models are available [here](https://github.com/google-coral/edgetpu/tree/master/test_data).

 If you want to create custom models, there is the easy way, and the longer but more flexible way.
 The easy way is to use [teachablemachine](https://teachablemachine.withgoogle.com/train/image), which I have done in this repo for the dogs-vs-cats model.
-This is limited to image classification but is very straightforward.
-The longer way allows you to use any neural network architecture to produce a tensorflow model, which you then convert to a tflite model.
-An example of this approch is described in [this article](https://towardsdatascience.com/inferences-from-a-tf-lite-model-transfer-learning-on-a-pre-trained-model-e16e7c5f0ee6), or jump straight [to the code](https://github.com/arshren/TFLite/blob/master/Transfer%20Learning%20with%20TFLite-Copy1.ipynb).
+The teachablemachine service is limited to image classification but is very straightforward to use.
+The longer way allows you to use any neural network architecture to produce a tensorflow model, which you then convert to am optimized tflite model.
+An example of this approach is described in [this article](https://towardsdatascience.com/inferences-from-a-tf-lite-model-transfer-learning-on-a-pre-trained-model-e16e7c5f0ee6), or jump straight [to the code](https://github.com/arshren/TFLite/blob/master/Transfer%20Learning%20with%20TFLite-Copy1.ipynb).

 ## Usage
-Start the server on port 5000 (default is port 5000):
+Start the tflite-server on port 5000 (default is port 5000):
 ```
 (venv) $ python3 tflite-server.py --port 5000
 ```

-You can check that the app is running by visiting `http://ip:5000/` from any machine, where `ip` is the ip address of the host (`localhost` if querying from the same machine).
+You can check that the tflite-server is running by visiting `http://ip:5000/` from any machine, where `ip` is the ip address of the host (`localhost` if querying from the same machine).

 Post an image to detecting objects via cURL:
 ```